Why won’t they let go of the past? And how to help them move on.

 3. The old guard wants to be recognized for their loyalty, strength, and grit – for earning their stripes, for walking two miles through four feet of snow to get to the IT department.
 They have lived to tell to the tale.
 And they will tell it, over and over again.

-This is toxic for an organization.
+This is toxic for your organization.
 If your team continues to bring the past into the present, your future will be a repeat of the past.

 There will be very little progress.
 Old school and new school will become more and more divided.